eflumerf/styleguide/dune-daq-cppguide.md

 Use `'\0'` for the null character.
 Using the correct type makes the code more readable.

+### 0 and nullptr/NULL [DUNE VERSION]

+Use `nullptr` for pointers, and `'\0'` for the null character.
+Don't use NULL, and definitely don't use the number "0" in this context.

 ### sizeof

 Prefer `sizeof(varname)` to `sizeof(type)`.